Azure/iotedgedev/README.md

     > You can use the `DOTENV_FILE` Environment Variable to point to a different .env file, such as .env.integration or .env.test.
 This is helpful in CI/CD pipeline scenarios where you'll want to target different environments and devices to ensure all scenarios are tested.

+    This tool offers a wizard-like command to guide you through setting up Azure and also setting up the Environment Variables properly.

+    ```
+    iotedgedev azure --setup
+    ```

 ### Step 3: Build and Deploy Modules

 > Use `sudo` for Linux.
 You __will not__ be able to build on the Raspberry Pi, because the .NET Core SDK does not support ARM.
 You can build on an x86 based machine and deploy to Pi.